Top Tips for Making Ultrasound-Guided Vascular Access Procedures Safer

 - Dynamic Range button:

 Used to adjust the contrast/compression of the image.
-Raising the image’s dynamic range creates more shades of gray, while lowering it results in less grays and higher degrees of black and white.
+Raising the image's dynamic range creates more shades of gray while lowering it results in fewer grays and higher degrees of black and white.
 Lowering the dynamic range can be particularly helpful when trying to increase the visibility of the needle tip on the ultrasound image.